Anthrocon/www/content/Tips & Guides - Fursuiting/guides/dos-and-donts-of-interacting-with-fursuiters/index.md

     banner_url: ""
 ---

-# Do’s and Don'ts of Interacting with Fursuiters
+# Dos and Don'ts of Interacting with Fursuiters

 Fursuiting is one of the biggest draws to fur cons and the furry fandom as a whole, particularly in the last five to 10 years.
 In fact, Anthrocon 2023 had a record 3,217 fursuiters attend the fursuit parade alone!
 If this is your first con, chances are you've never seen or interacted with giant costumed fursona characters before, so here are some guidelines that attendees should follow for everyone's safety and well-being.
 It's easy to forget there are people underneath these wearable works of art, and we don't want anyone committing accidental “faux paws”!

-## Do's (Things You Should Do or Consider)
+## Dos (Things You Should Do or Consider)

 - **DO ask for permission for hugs and photos!** It's best to do this both verbally and nonverbally (for a hug, extending your arms out wide) as some fursuiters may be hard of hearing.
 Remember, **cosplay is not consent** and some fursuiters do not want to be hugged or touched while in costume.
 Fursuiters may also have visible badges they may wear indicating their preference for physical contact or photography, which can help indicate their comfort level.
 - **DO** **talk loud and clear** to get a fursuiter's attention.
 Fursuit heads tend to muffle sounds and voices, so waving your arms or giving other nonverbal clues will help.